carpentries-incubator/ReproducibleResearch/episodes/step1Folders.md

  - Download a folder template and start using it!

- - Another idea is to put a copy of your raw data somewhere secure and backed up for safekeeping.
+ - Put a copy of your raw data somewhere secure and ensure it is backed up for safekeeping.

  - Come up with a plan on how you are going to name your files.

- - Check your folders are being backed up.
+ - Check your folders are being regularly backed up.

 ### Advanced